 Enter "Criteo" in the search field and click on its logo to open Criteo's configuration window.

-Criteo's configuration window includes 4 tabs: Integration, Tracking link, Data enrichment and Permissions.
+Criteo's configuration window includes 4 tabs: Integration, Attribution link, Data enrichment and Permissions.
 Click on the items below to read about the tabs setup.

 For a detailed description of the Partner Configuration Window Header, click here.